Postgraduate MA

 On the MA in Literature and Culture, she runs the two core modules Theory, Text, Writing and Professional Practice.
 She is always keen to hear from students who want to work on projects on contemporary literature, class, the body, gender and popular culture.'

-Learn more or Explore the English faculty at the University of Salford.
+Learn more or Explore the English faculty.

 Fancy learning your craft using the same type of equipment you’ll use when you’re working?
 Study with us, and you’ll become confident and comfortable with industry-standard kits and facilities.
 You won’t just be left to work it out on your own – our experienced tutors and technicians will show you how to master everything we have on offer.